 As for me I truly enjoyed the painting by Kiefer also a modern artist.
 He tenses to create landscapes as paintings.
 He produced them using a relief technique.
 Some of his paintings have a sense of vastness.
 They put you in.

-2-Things to do in Hamburg: Culture HafenCity-
+2-Things to do: Culture in HafenCity-

 After the art we went classic and walked along the Harbour to the newly built Elbphilhatmonie.
 As it is the tallest inhabited building it is easy for see from a distance.
 This Great Concert hall has a capacity of over 2000 hence its immensity.
 It is free to visit, just have to get a ticket on arrival-can get busy- however we went in straightaway.
 After a long climb (using the escalator) we reached the observation desk or “Plaza”.
 The view is just amazing-